 Step 3: Consider Probabilities

 Life Hazards

 Are there potentially life-threatening hazards?

 If yes, what are the hazards?

 Path of Fire

 Does the fire's path jeopardize other areas?

 If yes, what other areas may be jeopardized?
-If yes, what other areas may be jeopardized?

 Additional Damage 1

 Is there a high potential for more disaster activity that will impact personal safety?
 If yes, what are the known risks?

 Yes No

 Step 4: Assess Your Own Situation

 What equipment is available to help suppress the fire?

 What other resources are available?

 Can fire suppression be safely attempted by NERT members?

 If not, do not attempt suppression.

 Step 5: Establish Priorities

 Are there other, more pressing needs at the moment?

 If yes, list.

 Step 6: Make Decisions

 Where will resources do the most good while maintaining a n adequate ma argin of safety?

 Step 7: Develop a Plan of Action

 Determine how personnel and other resources should be u sed.

 Step 8: Take Action

 Put the plan into effect.

 Step 9: Evaluate Progress

 Continually size up the situation to identify changes in the:

 Scope of the problem

-Balety lisks Resource availability
+Safety risks Resource availability

-Aujust strategies as required.
+Adjust strategies as required.